+A6.
 Gluten sensitivity and autoimmune endocrine disorders

 Polyglandular autoimmunity.
-Autoimmune polyglandular syndrome is a rare endocrine disorder comprising a combination of at least two of the following autoimmune endocrine disorders: Addison's disease, autoimmune thyroid diseases, hypoparathyroidism, type I diabetes, or primary gonadal failure (29-30).
-In addition, nonendocrine diseases that have been described in autoimmune polyglandular syndrome include mucocutaneous candidiasis, vitiligo, alopecia, pernicious anemia, autoimmune hepatitis, primary biliary cirrhosis, and intestinal malabsorption.
-There have been several studies on a link between autoimune polyglandular syndrome (including type I diabetes), thyroiditis, and gluten sensitivity (10, 29-34).
-Therefore, gluten sensitivity may coexist with several extraintestinal diseases.
+Autoimmune polyglandular syndrome is a rare endocrine disorder comprising a combination of at least two of the following autoimmune endocrine disorders: Addison's disease. autoimmune thyroid diseases. hypoparathyroidism, type I diabetes, or primary gonadal failure.41-44 In addition, nonendocrine diseases that have been described in autoimmune polyglandular syndrome include mucocutaneous candidiasis, vitiligo, alopecia, pernicious anemia, autoimmune hepatitis, primary biliary cirrhosis, and intestinal malabsorption.
+There have been several studies on a link between autoimune polyglandular syndrome (including type I diabetes), thyroiditis, and gluten sensitivity.^{16, 41-49} Therefore, gluten sensitivity may coexist with several extraintestinal diseases.

-Many studies indicate an association between type I diabetes and celiac disease (34).
+Many studies indicate an association between type I diabetes and celiac disease, as is summarized in reference #50.
 This prevalence of CD in type I diabetes patients is 10 to 30 times that of the normal population.
-Since many type I diabetes patients have asymptomatic or silent CD or gluten sensitivity without enteropathy, this association is recognized in such a highly susceptible population only after administration of a gluten-free diet and an improvement in a diabetic condition, for example, decreased frequency of insulin reactions.
-The disappearance of diabetic instability after the introduction of a gluten-free diet in such patients emphasizes the importance of the early recognition and identification of CD (35- 36).
+Since many type I diabetes have asymptomatic or silent CD or gluten sensitivity without enteropathy, this association is recognized in such a highly susceptible population only after administration of a gluten-free diet and an improvement in a diabetic condition; for example, decreased frequency of insulin reactions.
+The disappearance of diabetic instability after the introduction of a gluten-free diet in such patients emphasizes the importance of the early recognition and identification of CD.50-51

 Thyroid autoimmunity is another example of an autoimmune disease that is associated with celiac disease.
 It is common and is due to an apparent immune reaction directed against self antigens of the thyroid.
-Three thyroid diseases are considered to have autoimmune etiology: Hashimoto's thyroiditis, idiopathic myxedema, and Graves' disease.
-The antigens against which the autoimmune reactions are directed to produce thyroid autoimmune disease include thyroglobulin (Tg), thyroid peroxidase (TPO), and the TSH receptor (37-38).
-It seems that these autoantibodies cause direct thyroid dysfunction, as in Graves' disease caused by antibodies to the TSH receptor, or a destructive process, as in Hashimoto's thyroiditis and idiopathic myxedema.
+Three thyroid sieases are considered to have autoimmune etiology: Hashimoto's thyroiditis, idiopathic myxedema, and Grave's disease.
+The antigens against which the autoimmune reactions are directed to produce thyroid autoimmune disease include thyroglobulin (Tg), thyroid peroxidase (TPO), and the TSH receptor.52-55 It seems that these autoantibodies cause direct thyroid dysfunction, as in Grave's disease caused by antibodies to the TSH receptor, or a destructive process, as in Hashimoto's thyroiditis and idiopathic myxedema.

 CD and autoimmune thyroid disorders share a common genetic predisposition, namely, the DQ2 allele.
 This common predisposing genetic background would explain the higher incidence of thyroid autoimmune disorders in CD than in the general population.
 For example, in one of many studies, the investigator found that the overall prevalence of autoimmune thyroid diseases was significantly higher in celiac patients than in controls (21% versus 11%).
-The prevalence of both hypoand hyperthyroidism was not different from that of controls, while the prevalence of autoimmune thyroid disease with euthyroidism was 13% in patients and 4.7% in controls (32).
-In a different study, investigators performed thyroid antibody tests and thyroid echography in 47 patients with CD and 91 healthy controls and found that CD patients had a three- to fourfold increase in the incidence of thyroid autoimmunity (30).
-Moreover, other studies have reported an association of idiopathic hypoparathyroidism with CD.
+The prevalence of both hypo- and hyperthyroidism was not different from that of controls, while the prevalence of autoimmune thyroid disease with euthyroidism was 13% in patients and 4.7% in controls.47 In a different study, investigators performed thyroid antibody tests and thyroid echography in 47 patients with CD and 91 healthy controls and found that CD patients had a three to fourfold increase in the incidence of thyroid autoimmunity.45 Moreover, several studies have reported an association of idiopathic hypoparathyroidism with CD.
 CD has been reported to be associated with both hypo- and hyper- (both primary and secondary) thyroidism.
 CD has been associated with significant bone loss and hypocalcemia.
-Most CD patients with bone loss and hypocalcemia have secondary hypoparathyroidism.
-A gluten-free diet in patients with CD with secondary hypoparathyroidism has been reported to result in normal bone mineral density (39-40).
+Most Cd patients with bone loss and hypocalcemia have secondary hypoparathyroidism.
+A gluten-free diets in patients with CD with secondary hypoparathyroidism has been reported to result in normal bone mineral density.
 Therefore, the presence of hypocalcemia or normocalcemic hypoparathyroidism should prompt an examination for CD.
-Treatment with a gluten-free diet should result in clinical improvement and restoration of normal calcium levels (39-40).
+Treatment with a gluten-free diet should result in clinical improvement and restoration of normal calcium levels.56-61